 - At 4 to 6 months

 If the result of 2 tests is negative, the infant does NOT have an HIV infection.
 If the results of any test are positive, the baby has HIV.

-HIV/AIDS is treated with antiretroviral therapy (ART).
+HIV/AIDS is treated with ART.
 These medicines stop the virus from multiplying.

 TREATING PREGNANT WOMEN

 Treating pregnant women with HIV prevents children from becoming infected.

 - If a woman tests positive during pregnancy, she will receive ART while pregnant.
 Most often she will receive a three-drug regimen.

 - The risk of these ART medicines for the baby in the womb is low.
 The mother may have another ultrasound at the second trimester.

 - HIV may be found in a woman when she goes into labor, particularly if she has not previously received prenatal care.
 If so, she will be treated with ART right away.
 Sometimes these drugs will be given through a vein (IV).

 - If the first positive test is during labor, receiving ART right away during labor can reduce the rate of infection in children to about 10%.

 TREATING BABIES AND INFANTS

 Infants born to infected mothers start receiving ART within 6 to 12 hours after birth.
-One or more antiretroviral drugs should be continued for at least 6 weeks after birth.
+One or more antiretroviral medicines should be continued for at least 6 weeks after birth.

 HIV-positive women should not breastfeed.
 This holds true even for women who are taking HIV medicines.
 Doing so may pass HIV to the baby through breast milk.